-From 2011 to 2012, the DOJ investigated a series of mergers involving the acquisition of large patent portfolios that included F/RAND-assured SEPs or patents subject to open-source commitments.54 The DOJ expressed concerns that these large portfolio transactions would allow the acquirers, firms that also
+From 2011 to 2012, the DOJ investigated a series of mergers involving the acquisition of large patent portfolios that included patents subject to F/RAND or open-source commitments.
+The DOJ expressed concerns that these large portfolio transactions would allow the acquirers, firms that also competed in downstream product markets, to alter the terms of prior commitments or licensing agreements in ways that would exclude their product market rivals.
+The DOJ ultimately closed its investigation into all three transactions in large part because the parties made public commitments regarding future access to the patents, including promises to license on F/RAND terms.
+60